repco-org/repco/docs/Installation and Deployment/Deploying repco.md

   ```
   wget https://raw.githubusercontent.com/openaudiosearch/repco/main/docker/docker-compose.yml
   ```
-3. Run repco and its dependencies (PostgreSQL) using Docker Compose:
+3. Run Repco and its dependencies (PostgreSQL) using Docker Compose:
   ```
   docker compose up -d
   ```
 The API and web UI will be available at `http://localhost:3000`.
 If you want to expose it to the public, you should place it behind a reverse proxy that handles HTTPS.

-You can run the repco command line interface with the following command:
+You can run the Repco command line interface with the following command:

 ```
 docker compose exec app repco